kuhner/flashforged/README.md

-Flashforge Creator 2 Pro Klipper upgrade
+Flashforge Creator 2 Max Klipper upgrade

 Main goal was to modernize this printer a bit with a better extruder, hotend and control board.